Saivardhan655/Saivardhan655/README.md

 ## 🚀 About Me

-I am a final year Bachelor of Computer Science and Engineering (CSE) student with a passion for developing innovative projects and an interest in working as a machine learning models.
+I am a final year Bachelor of Computer Science and Engineering (CSE) student with a passion for developing innovative projects and an interest in working as a machine learning Engineer.
 My expertise includes:

 - Java
 - Data Structures and Algorithms (DSA)